markwilkinson/ODRL-RUBY/README.md

-# THIS IS NOT READY FOR USE!  ...SO DON'T!  :-)
+# THIS IS BARELY READY FOR USE!
+DON'T EXPECT MIRACLES

 # ODRL::Ruby

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/odrl/ruby`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This is a gem to build ODRL records, and serialize them

 ## Installation